In today’s post, our guest blogger at Selesti fills you in on all you need to know about a content security policy.

 There are many common entries which we find are added to almost all of our websites such as:

-Unfortunately not all websites list the resources they need whitelisting.
+Unfortunately not all websites list the resources they need allow listing.
 However with time we hope they will eventually publish them.
 Some are creating collaborative lists to help with this such as https://github.com/nico3333fr/CSP-useful/tree/master/csp-for-third-party-services.

 Ultimately, as hackers become more creative in their efforts to access personal information, website owners need to take even greater steps to protect their customers’ data.
 A content security policy is an excellent way to help make sure those will bad intentions can’t hijack your users.